motorway/motorway-ui-test/README.md

 - Implement lazy loading and fetching additional images on top of starting 10.
 - Implement loading indicators for async actions.
 - Implement error boundaries and layout error state views.
+- Introduce css-modules or css-in-js to remove BEM-style verbose classnames.
 - Extract basic UI components and their styles.
-- Work on layouts for different viewports (though it's more of a designer's sphere of competence).
+- Work on layouts for different viewports (though it's more of a designer's field of expertise).
 - Extract style constants and variables.

 ## Wrap-up